usedropper/api-documentation/docs/queries/get-delivery-status.md

 # Get Delivery Status

-The Get Delivery query is used to fetch all details about a specific delivery..
+The Get Delivery query is used to fetch all details about a specific delivery.
 To do this, you make a request by calling getDelivery query and passing `tracking_id` as a parameter.